 It’s easy to get excited about organizing events when you travel to some of the places that we do.
 The Copper Canyons in Chihuahua has gone beyond the norm.

 As is the case for any Ultra X event, before the recce’s there is substantial time spent on due diligence, speaking with local authorities, tour guides and to those who have traveled to the region in the past.
-We were aware of the Canyons’ ultra running history, being the home of the Raramuri, “The Running People”, whom were made famous in the book “Born to Run”.
-We were also aware that the area had recently been made a UNESCO World Heritage Site.
+We were aware of the Canyons’ ultra running history, being the home of the Raramuri, “The Running People”, whom were made famous in the book “Born to Run”, and the famous natural beauty of the region which draws tourists every year from all over the world.
 However, what we were not aware of was just how out of this world this area was.
 When we ascended our first canyon and turned our backs to see the view, it was that same feeling we got when we first visited Wadi Rum (for Ultra X Jordan) 5 years ago.
 That feeling of ‘oh my gosh, we have to have a race here’.

 There are so many different aspects and challenges to this race that make it unique, more so than our other races.
 As we departed our final recce we found ourselves counting down the days to November 2nd.
 It’s 155 by the way.

 Some of the unique elements about Ultra X Mexico.

 The course takes competitors between two of Mexico’s “Magic Towns” from Creel to Batopilas, so called as they offer visitors a “magical” experience due to their natural beauty, cultural richness, traditions, folklore, historical relevance, cuisine and great hospitality.
 The first checkpoint on Stage 1 takes competitors through the main plaza of Creel where runners can expect streets lined with locals supporting them before they head off into the wilderness of canyon country!
 Five days and 250 km later they will be arriving into the main plaza of Batopilas for one hell of a party- Chihuahua style!